 This button displays even when the expanded tracker fields are closed/minimized and serves as a reminder of how much time has been logged on the current work item since you clicked "Start Tracking".
 When you click on "Stop Tracking" once the fields are expanded, this button will then display as "Start Tracking".

 This field shows how much time you have tracked on the work item in the current day.

 This field displays the "Activity Type" you have selected for the current time track.

 These fields remain/display on every page of Timetracker when you click on "Close" and minimize the expanded tracker fields.
 You can click anywhere within this gray section to expand or minimize the tracker fields.

 This field displays the work item on which you are currently tracking time.

 Web Client Activity Check Settings

-Under the "Settings" tab of Timetracker, the "Time Tracking" page allows an administrator to configure settings within the Web Client to prompt users, after a defined period of time, to respond as to whether or not they are still working.
+Under the "Settings" page of Timetracker, the "Time Tracking" section allows an administrator to configure settings within the Web Client to prompt users, after a defined period of time, to respond as to whether or not they are still working.